laurilehmijoki/s3_website/README.md

 * Upload your site to AWS S3
 * Help you use AWS Cloudfront to distribute your Jekyll blog
-* Create the S3 bucket for you
+* Create an S3 website for you

 ## Install